HenryLeeAu/code-test-tab/README.md

 Please open [http://localhost:3000](http://localhost:3000) with latest version of Chrome, Firefox or Edge.

 ### `yarn build`
-Build files for the production environment.
+Ｇenerate files for the production environment.
+I have built up the necessary files in the /build folder.

 ### Proxy API
 In this project I am using http-proxy-middleware to proxy api in the development environment.